List of Curb Your Enthusiasm recurring roles: Jason Alexander

-Jason Alexander (as a fictionalized version of himself, Seasons 2, 7) is the actor who played Larry David's alter ego George Costanza in the hit show Seinfeld.
-In season two, Jason and Larry plan to do a new sitcom about an actor who could not get work after appearing on a mega hit because people always see him as that character, but the two could not agree on whose office to hold the meeting at.
-Jason constantly refers to George Costanza as a "schmuck", a "yutz", and an "idiot", which irritates Larry because the character was based on him.
+Jason Alexander (as a fictionalized version of himself, seasons 2, 7) is the actor who played Larry David's alter ego George Costanza on Seinfeld.
+In season two, Jason and Larry brainstorm a new sitcom based on the former's experience after the conclusion of Seinfeld: the show is about an actor having difficulty getting work due to typecasting after having starred on a hit show.
+The project falls apart, however, as the two cannot agree on whose office to hold their meetings at.
+To Larry's chagrin, Jason constantly denigrates Costanza, describing him as a "schmuck", a "yutz", and an "idiot".

 Jason returns in season seven to star in a Seinfeld reunion episode.
-During the filming of the reunion, Jason begins to get too close to Cheryl David, who has the role of George's ex-wife.
-Larry gets upset and makes changes to the script to keep Jason and Cheryl apart, but this causes Jason to leave the show.
-Larry attempts to fill in the role of George to the cast's dismay causing Larry to quit and Jason to return.
-Jason is the author of Acting without Acting, a pamphlet-length "book" whose length and title Larry and Jerry Seinfeld frequently mock.
+During the filming of the reunion, Jason begins to get close to Cheryl, who has won the role of George's ex-wife.
+Larry, jealous and paranoid about their burgeoning relationship, makes changes to the script to keep Jason and Cheryl apart; this causes Jason to leave the show.
+Larry unsuccessfully attempts to replace Jason as George, arguing that he is capable of portraying the character as it is based on him.
+Jerry, Julia, and Michael disagree, causing Larry to quit and Jason to return.
+Jason is the author of Acting without Acting, a short book whose length and title Larry and Jerry mock.
 Alexander first appeared in the season two episode, "The Car Salesman".

 Andy David

-Andy David (Richard Kind, Seasons 3–5, 7, 10) is Larry's obnoxious cousin from New York, who later moves to Los Angeles.
+Andy David (Richard Kind, seasons 3–5, 7, 10, 11) is Larry's obnoxious cousin from New York, who later moves to Los Angeles.
 He first appears in season 3's "The Special Section".
 Andy has a wife named Cassie and a daughter named Skylar (who is mentioned but never seen).
 He often joins Larry and Jeff in golf outings when in Los Angeles.

 Stu and Susan Braudy

-Stu (Don Stark, Seasons 3–4) and Susan Braudy (Amy Aquino, season 3) are friends of Larry and Cheryl.
+Stu (Don Stark, seasons 3–4) and Susan Braudy (Amy Aquino, season 3) are friends of Larry and Cheryl.
 They first appeared in the episode, "The Terrorist Attack".
 The Braudys and the Davids got an argument after Larry inadvertently ruined their fundraiser event by telling Paul Reiser's wife of a terrorist attack.
 The two couples later reconcile, but Larry offends Susan when he refuses to thank her for buying dinner.
 Larry later attempts to woo Susan by giving her Jeff and Susie's dog, Oscar, but later takes the dog back on Susie's orders.

 Rosie O'Donnell

-Rosie O'Donnell (as a fictionalized version of herself, Seasons 5, 7–8) is an actress who is friends with Larry from their days as stand-up comedians.
+Rosie O'Donnell (as a fictionalized version of herself, seasons 5, 7–8) is an actress who is friends with Larry from their days as stand-up comedians.
 She first appears in season 5's "The Bowtie", confirming to Larry his reacceptance by the lesbian community.
 In the Season 7 episode "Denise Handicap", she and Larry got into two fights over picking up the check for meals.
 In "The Bi-sexual", Rosie and Larry both fight for the affection of a bisexual woman named Jane (Amy Landecker).